Holes in Convex and Simple Drawings: Holes in Convex Drawings

-A similar improvement is possible for 5-holes: as the textbook proof for the existence of 5-holes in every 6-gon of a point set (see e.g.\ Section~3.2 in \cite{Matousek2002_book}) applies to pseudolinear drawings, every convex drawing with more than $ 2^{225 \log_2 (5) \cdot 6^2 \log_2 (6)}$ vertices contains a 5-hole.
+A similar improvement is possible for $5$-holes: as the textbook proof for the existence of $5$-holes in every $6$-gon of a point set (see for example Section~3.2 in \cite{Matousek2002_book}) applies to pseudolinear drawings, every convex drawing with more than $ 5^{\num{8100} \cdot \log_2 (6)}$ vertices contains a $5$-hole.

+For $4$-holes, we can combine the proof of B\'ar\'any and F\"uredi~\cite[Theorem~3.3]{BaranyFueredi1987} for the quadratic number of $4$-holes in point sets and the proof of Arroyo, McQuillan, Richter, and Salazar~\cite[Theorem~5]{ArroyoMRS2017_pseudolines} for the quadratic number of empty triangles in convex drawings to obtain:

+\begin{lemma} Every crossed edge in a convex drawing of $K_n$ is a chord of a $4$-hole, that is, it is one of the crossing edges of a $4$-hole. \end{lemma}

+\begin{proof} Let $\calD$ be a convex drawing of~$K_n$.
+Let $e$ be an edge that is crossed by another edge~$f$.
+The subdrawing induced by the four end-vertices of $e$ and $f$ is a $4$-gon, and we denote it by~$\calC_4$.
+We assume that the vertices are labeled with $v_1, v_2, v_3 , v_4$ such that $e = \{v_1,v_3\}$ and $f = \{v_2,v_4\}$.
+If $\calC_4$ is minimal, it is a 4-hole by \Cref{lem:vertexinboundarytriangle}.